 The Government of Nova Scotia is expanding the use of biosimilar medications in Nova Scotia Pharmacare programs.
-Starting 3 February 2023, some original biologic medications won’t be covered by Pharmacare if a biosimilar version is approved and available, unless an exemption is granted.
+As of 3 February 2023, some original biologic medications won’t be covered by Pharmacare if a biosimilar version is approved and available, unless an exemption is granted.

-To start switching patients to biosimilars, prescribers need to:
+To switch patients to biosimilars, prescribers need to:

 Pharmacare can provide you with a list of your patients who may need to switch to a biosimilar medication.
-To receive this list, fill out the Patient List Request form and email it to email@example.com or fax it to 902-428-3400.
+To receive this list, fill out the Patient List Request Form (PDF) and email it to firstname.lastname@example.org or fax it to 902-428-3400.

 A clinical support staff member is available to help you organize, reduce administrative burden and provide education where needed.
 To contact the clinical support staff, email email@example.com.